 Camera Compatibility: Confirm your solution works with both modern and legacy camera feeds—no need to rip out what works.

-Unlimited Users: Look for platforms that let your whole safety, operations, and IT teams access data and alerts—breaking down silos.
+Unlimited Users: Look for platforms that let your whole safety, operations, and IT teams access data and alerts—improving collaboration between teams.

-Real-Time Alerts: Prioritize real-time event detection for critical risks like forklift near-misses, running in warehouse aisles, or missing guards.
+Real-time alerts: Prioritize real-time event detection for critical risks like vehicles in no-go zones, running in warehouse aisles, or missing PPE.

-Cloud Storage: Choose scalable, cloud-native storage to reduce maintenance, ensure video is always accessible, and streamline investigations.
+Cloud Storage: Choose scalable, cloud-native storage to lessen maintenance, aid in ensuring video is accessible, and streamline investigations.

 Seamless Integration: Align technology upgrades with your safety policies, incident reporting, and OSHA compliance—so you’re building on what works, not starting from scratch.

 Every machine-related injury is a chance to learn and improve.
-By integrating AI-powered video analytics with proven safety protocols, retail teams can cut risk, speed up investigations, and create a safer environment for every employee.
-Technology is not a replacement for people—it’s a powerful support tool, helping your team move from reactive clean-up to proactive prevention.
+By integrating video AI with proven safety protocols, retail teams can cut risk, speed up investigations, and create a safer environment for every employee.
+Technology acts as a powerful support tool for your people, helping your team move from reactive clean-up to anticipatory risk reduction.

 Frequently asked questions